Adobe-TCS/xml-documentation/core-capabilities/publishing/dita-ot-plugin-customizations/customizing-pdf-plugins/configuring-custom-fonts.md

-# DITA-OT – Adding new fonts to pdf outputs
+# DITA-OT – Adding new fonts for pdf output
+If an XML document is transformed to PDF using the built-in Apache FOP processor but if the content has to be represented in PDF output using specific font(s), then these fonts must be configured and embedded in the PDF result.
+To configure custom fonts follow the steps given below:

-## Step 1
+## Step 1 - Install fonts on operating system
-Install additional fonts on machine where DITA-OT executes or whre XML Documentation is installed (On Windows , all fonts are installed under - C:\Windows\Fonts)
+Install additional fonts on machine where DITA-OT executes or where XML Documentation is installed.
+	On Windows the fonts are located into the C:\Windows\Fonts directory.
+On Mac, they are placed in /Library/Fonts.
+	To install a new font on your system, is enough to copy it in the Fonts directory.

 ## Step 2
-Register newly added fonts in FOP configuration file, for e.g. if you want to configure font for PDF plugin in DITA-OT it can be found at DITA-OT\plugins\org.dita.pdf2.fop\cfg\fop.xconf
+Register newly added fonts in FOP configuration file, for e.g. if you want to configure font for PDF plugin in DITA-OT it can be found at DITA_OT_DIR\plugins\org.dita.pdf2.fop\cfg\fop.xconf

-	**NOTE:** in some versions of DITA-OT this file can be found at DITA-OT\plugins\org.dita.pdf2.fop\fop\conf\fop.xconf
+	**_NOTE:_** in some versions of DITA-OT this file can be found at DITA_OT_DIR\plugins\org.dita.pdf2.fop\fop\conf\fop.xconf

 - An element font must be inserted in the **<fonts>** element, that exist under renderer element with attribute mime="application/pdf".
 - Add below entry for each font that you want to enable by inserting this snippet between **<fonts>** and **<auto-detect/>** nodes defined in this file